MicrosoftDocs/mesh-docs/mesh/events-guide/events-overview.md

 - **Single vs multiroom events:** Single room events can host up-to 16 people.
 For larger events, participants are grouped into 16 person rooms to provide the optimal experience for all users.

-- **Broadcasting in multiroom events:** Broadcast to all attendees in all rooms simultaneously to ensure all attendees can hear and follow your lead as an event host.
+- **Broadcasting in multiroom events:** Broadcast up-to five host avatars or attendee avatars to all attendees in all rooms simultaneously to ensure all attendees can hear and follow the broadcasted avatar.

 - **Event production tools:** Control the objects and content you add to orchestrate an immersive experience.